KebsCS/KBotExt/README.md

 * Accept or delete all friend requests
 * Disenchant any loot you want with 1 click
 * Champion name to id lookup
-* Check the email linked to account you're logged on
 * Send any custom request or invoke
 * Stream proof
 * IFEO debugger for using HTTP debuggers
 * Automatically saves your preferences
 * Customizable font and window size
 * 1 click login with automated client open
+* (Partially patched) Check the email linked to account you're logged on
 * (Patched) Free skin and free champion (Riot Girl Tristana)
-* (Patched) ARAM boost
+* (Patched) Free ARAM boost